sundeka/mealdeal-backend/README.md

 This repository contains the code for MealDeal's REST API.
 It is written in Python and runs on the Flask framework.

+## Deployment

+Changes can be deployed to production by running `az webapp up --name mealdeal-backend --runtime PYTHON:3.9` in the project root repository.

 ## Endpoints

 **NOTE:** without a valid JSON Web Token in the request header, all endpoints except `/login` return a `401 Unauthorized` HTTP response!